Jasonblalack/zyngapoker/Build-system.md

 ## Fields

 Fields allow for configuration flags in projects.
 They are shared by all projects e.g. an application using a library project also inherits all fields defined by this library.
 Conflicts result in an exception during build time.
 Be careful on how you name your fields.
-It is not uncommon to prefix library specific fields with the project name e.g. "richtext.table" instead of just "table".
-There is nothing enforced here, though, as there might be also common useful names like "debug".
+It is not uncommon to prefix library specific fields with the project name e.g. `richtext.table` instead of just `table`.
+There is nothing enforced here, though, as there might be also common useful names like `debug`.

 Fields can be configured using these keys: